PRODYNA/go-training-service/README.md

 1. Upon finalizing your code changes and given that the newly added code gets built properly, you can go ahead and merge to `main`.
 2. :warning: **Make sure that you do not tamper with GitHub's default commit message as it contains the branch name**.
 The latter is required for the retrieving deployment related information.
-If a custom message must be provided, please make sure to include the branch name in it in lowercase.
+If a custom message must be provided, please make sure to include the branch name in lowercase.
 3. After merging the changes and once the CI is finished, you can verify the liveliness of your service by visiting the following link `<username>.20.71.73.61.nip.io`